 Communications with the Network Device

-A network device communicates with other network devices and other network entities.
+A Network Device communicates with other Network Devices and other network entities.
 The endpoints of this communication can be geographically and logically distant and may pass through a variety of other systems.
-The intermediate systems may be untrusted providing an opportunity for unauthorized communication with the network device or for authorized communication to be compromised.
-The security functionality of the network device must be able to protect any critical network traffic (administration traffic, authentication traffic, audit traffic, etc.).
-The communication with the network device falls into two categories: authorized communication and unauthorized communication.
+The intermediate systems may be untrusted providing an opportunity for unauthorized communication with the Network Device or for authorized communication to be compromised.
+The security functionality of the Network Device must be able to protect any critical network traffic (administration traffic, authentication traffic, audit traffic, etc.).
+The communication with the Network Device falls into two categories: authorized communication and unauthorized communication.

-Authorized communication includes network traffic allowable by policy destined to and originating from the network device as it was designed and intended.
-This includes critical network traffic, such as network device administration and communication with an authentication or audit logging server, which requires a secure channel to protect the communication.
-The security functionality of the network device includes the capability to ensure that only authorized communications are allowed and the capability to provide a secure channel for critical network traffic.
-Any other communication with the network device is considered unauthorized communication.
-(Network traffic traversing the network device but not ultimately destined for the device, e.g. packets that are being routed, are not considered to be “communications with the network device” – cf. A.NO_THRU_TRAFFIC_PROTECTION in section 4.2.3.)
+Authorized communication includes network traffic allowable by policy destined to and originating from the Network Device as it was designed and intended.
+This includes critical network traffic, such as Network Device administration and communication with an authentication or audit logging server, which requires a secure channel to protect the communication.
+The security functionality of the Network Device includes the capability to ensure that only authorized communications are allowed and the capability to provide a secure channel for critical network traffic.
+Any other communication with the Network Device is considered unauthorized communication.
+(Network traffic traversing the Network Device but not ultimately destined for the device, e.g. packets that are being routed, are not considered to be ‘communications with the Network Device’ – cf. A.NO_THRU_TRAFFIC_PROTECTION in section 4.2.3.)

-The primary threats to network device communications addressed in this cPP focus on an external, unauthorized entity attempting to access, modify, or otherwise disclose the critical network traffic.
+The primary threats to Network Device communications addressed in this cPP focus on an external, unauthorized entity attempting to access, modify, or otherwise disclose the critical network traffic.
 A poor choice of cryptographic algorithms or the use of non-standardized tunnelling protocols along with weak Administrator credentials, such as an easily guessable password or use of a default password, will allow a threat agent unauthorized access to the device.
 Weak or no cryptography provides little to no protection of the traffic allowing a threat agent to read, manipulate and/or control the critical data with little effort.
 Non-standardized tunnelling protocols not only limit the interoperability of the device but lack the assurance and confidence standardization provides through peer review.

 T.UNAUTHORIZED_ADMINISTRATOR_ACCESS

-Threat agents may attempt to gain Administrator access to the network device by nefarious means such as masquerading as an Administrator to the device, masquerading as the device to an Administrator, replaying an administrative session (in its entirety, or selected portions), or performing man-in-the-middle attacks, which would provide access to the administrative session, or sessions between network devices.
+Threat agents may attempt to gain Administrator access to the Network Device by nefarious means such as masquerading as an Administrator to the device, masquerading as the device to an Administrator, replaying an administrative session (in its entirety, or selected portions), or performing man-in-the-middle attacks, which would provide access to the administrative session, or sessions between Network Devices.
 Successfully gaining Administrator access allows malicious actions that compromise the security functionality of the device and the network on which it resides.

 SFR Rationale: